SergioCoboLopez/Workshop_ESA/docs/GoldSim_Models/Model_5.md

 dominates (catabolic environment), and when it is high, fermentation dominates (anaerobic environment).
 Conversely, photosynthesis outflows CO2 and H20 into the glucose and oxygen tanks.
 The photosynthetic active radiation (PAR) controls the rate of photosynthesis.

+The limiting factors for this model are the demand of oxygen and the